nightintoxicated/tty-attack/README.md

-session can be tampered with and to provide insight into the inner workings of terminal sessions so that this can be acknowledged as a security issue that should be considered, and mitigated against where possible, this has been developed in a test lab.
+session can be tampered with and to provide insight into the inner workings of terminal sessions so that this can be acknowledged as a security issue that should be considered and mitigated against where possible, this has been developed in a test lab environment and I advise you to also only use this in a test environment that you have permission to use.

 Only use this when and where you are authorized to do so.
-I believe this will only be used in such situations where it has been approved.
+I am not responsible for how you use this and
-I am not responsible for how you use this.
+I believe it will only be used in situations where it has been approved.